DajanaS/svs-talent/README.md

 ### MultiModuleWaterHeater
 Modify the project structure of the WaterHeater to use a module for each component and configure the dependencies among the modules.
 Create a separate "application" module for the "main" application class.

+### SpringWaterHeater
+Modify the WaterHeater application to use the Spring framework.
+Control whether the WaterHeater uses the standard or the efficient thermoregulator using a Spring profile.